At Made, every purchase can help provide refugees with important opportunities in our community.

 INTERNATIONAL MAKERS MISSION

-I have also implemented a sewing training program to help women in their local community.
-In 2015 and 2017, I had to opportunity to take this training program to Hyderabad, India.
-The program was led by teams of volunteer seamstresses, jewelry makers, and photographers to help empower women in the villages.
-We taught them how to make their traditional clothing pieces, as well as introducing them to bag and jewelry design.
+In 2015, 2017, and 2019, I had to opportunity to take this training program to Hyderabad, India.
+The program was led by teams of volunteer seamstresses, jewelry makers, and photographers to help educate and empower women in the villages.
+We taught them how to make their traditional clothing pieces, as well as introducing them to bag, jewelry design, and knitting basics.
 We concluded each training program by congratulating the women with certificates, and celebrated their designs with a fashion show to highlight their projects.
 The volunteers even had the ability to dress up in the traditional Indian saris for the closing ceremony events!

 HOW YOU MAKE A DIFFERENCE